 - Filtration credit, if air handler qualifies for this credit.

 - Alternative compliance supplement.

 - Calculations for both balanced and unbalanced (exhaust or supply) ventilation.

 - Corresponding measured leakage @ 50Pa for a chosen dwelling-unit ventilation rate.

 - Clicking the label for any input or result will cause a popup help box to appear.
 This help box includes the allowed and normal values (for inputs).

 - The 2016 version of the ASHRAE 62.2 Standard is the first to include dwelling units in multifamily buildings of any height.
-Previous versions were limited to buildings of three stories or fewer above grade.
-However, ASHRAE 62.2-2016 does not regulate common areas in multifamily buildings, such as hallways, lobbies, meeting areas, etc. These areas continue to be regulated by the ASHRAE 62.1 Standard.
+However, ASHRAE 62.2-2016 did not address common areas in multifamily buildings, such as hallways, lobbies, meeting areas, etc. These areas continue to be regulated by the ASHRAE 62.1 Standard.